mikemartinez13/project-penney-440/vis_docs.md

     - trick_ties (8x8 array of raw tie probabilities for trick version)
     - n (the number of iterations or decks played)

-**Returns:**
-- `Tuple[np.ndarray, np.ndarray, np.ndarray, np.ndarray, int]`: Processed data arrays and simulation count.

 ### `fill_diag`
-Fills the diagonal of a matrix with a specified filler.

 **Parameters:**
 - `array` (`np.ndarray`): Input array.
 - `filler`: Value to fill the diagonal with.

 **Returns:**
-- `np.ndarray`: Array with filled diagonal.
+- `np.ndarray`: Array with the bottom left to top right diagonal filled with what is specified in the filler argument

+**Description:**

+Fills the diagonal of a matrix with a specified filler.
+Uses np.fill_diagonal to achieve the desired output, but flipping the array before and after is required to fill the correct diagonal.
+* Flips the data over the horizontal axis, uses np.fill_diagonal, flips it back over the horizontal axis Used when making annotations in `make_annots' where '(filler = "")` and when formatting the data in `format_data` where `(filler=None)`.

 ### `format_data`
 Formats raw probability data into percentage values and cleans the diagonal.